fasrc/mdoc/content/guides/running-jobs.md

 The distinction between `--mem` and `--mem-per-cpu` is important when running multi-core jobs (for single core jobs, the two are equivalent). `--mem` sets total memory across all cores, while `--mem-per-cpu` sets the value for each requested core.
 If you request two cores (`-n 2`) and 4 Gb with `--mem`, each core will receive 2 Gb RAM.
 If you specify 4 Gb with `--mem-per-cpu`, each core will receive 4 Gb for a total of 8 Gb.

 ## Monitoring job progress with squeue and sacct
-`squeue` and `sacct` are two different commands that allow you to monitor job activity in Slurm. `squeue` is the primary and most accurate monitoring tool since it queries the Slurm controller directly. `sacct` gives you similar information for running jobs, and can also report on previously finished jobs, but because it accesses the Slurm database, there are some circumstances when the information is not in sync with `squeue`.
+`squeue` and `sacct` are two different commands that allow you to monitor job activity in Slurm. `squeue` is the primary and most accurate monitoring tool. `sacct` gives you similar information for running jobs, and can also report on previously finished jobs, but because it accesses the Slurm database, there are some circumstances when the information is not in sync with `squeue`.

 Running `squeue` without arguments will list all currently running jobs.
 It is more common, though to list jobs for a particular user (like yourself) using the `-u` option...